-These people have no interest in money, status or power; instead, they seek internal harmony and emotional balance.
+These people have no interest in money, status, or power; instead, they seek internal harmony and emotional balance.

-Motivated by personal growth and self-development than outward recognition or rewards, ISFPs also display a strong love for aesthetics around them.
+Motivated by personal growth and self-development rather than outward recognition or rewards, ISFPs also display a strong love for aesthetics around them.
 These individuals find motivation in pursuing things that stimulate their senses — whether it be art, nature, or even simple day-to-day experiences that bring joy.

 The beauty of the world fuels their longing for spontaneity and adventure which stems from their core belief in living every moment to its fullest.